TosbackCgusBridge-Bot/CGUs-versions/Usatoday/Privacy Policy.md

-**What’s new in the updated Privacy Notice?**
+**Whatâ€™s new in the updated Privacy Notice?**

-Most importantly, we inform you that we may use the information that we collect while you are using our Website or Apps (collectively, “Services”), and we may authorize our affiliates and service providers to use such information, to mail or email promotional offers directly to you, even if you have not specifically informed us that you would like to receive such promotional offers.
+Most importantly, we inform you that we may use the information that we collect while you are using our Website or Apps (collectively, â€œServicesâ€), and we may authorize our affiliates and service providers to use such information, to mail or email promotional offers directly to you, even if you have not specifically informed us that you would like to receive such promotional offers.
 However, we do provide information on how to contact us to ask us to stop the collection, storage or use of your information.

 Other important changes are listed below.